Eating Disorders – Diagnosis, Symptoms, and Treatment

 What are Eating Disorders?

-Eating disorders are a group of psychiatric conditions characterized by abnormal features such as binging, purging, or food restriction.
-The most common eating disorders include anorexia nervosa and bulimia nervosa.
-Patients with eating disorders often have coexisting psychiatric diagnoses such as anxiety disorders and major depressive disorder.
+Eating disorders are a group of psychiatric conditions characterized by an atypical relationship with food.
+They are defined by their features such as binging, purging, or food restriction.
+The most common eating disorders are anorexia nervosa and bulimia nervosa.
+Patients with eating disorders often have a history of other psychiatric diagnoses such as generalized anxiety disorder, major depressive disorder, post-traumatic stress disorder, and bipolar disorder.

 Eating disorders may also be complicated by medical conditions such as malnutrition, dehydration, hypokalemia (low potassium), and dental problems.
 Severe cases can result in death unless patients are hospitalized.